 Our band philosophy revolves around teaching.
 Members of all experience levels are challenged to better themselves as players, using internal and external instruction.
 If you're interested in learning the bagpipes, or drums, we encourage you to come to a practice.
 Anyone over the age of 10 is welcome to take lessons.
 While some of our band members learned at a young age, many did not take their first lessons until much later in life.
 Some of our Bagpipers did not start lessons until well into their forties!

-As a provisional member your section leader will invite you to perform with the band at certain performances.
+As a provisional member the pipe major will invite you to perform with the band at certain performances.
 The goal is to get you comfortable, in an environment that sets you up for success.
 That means you will likely be invited to parades first, where the crowd isn't staring directly at you (because we all know that's what happens when you're new).
 As you progress, you'll be invited to play in more performance venues.
 Performances bring a new challenge, including learning the parts of the various uniforms, how to march, as well as beginning to learn the more advanced tunes.
-Your section leader will help you understand what's expected of you for any given performance.
+The pipe major will help you understand what's expected of you for any given performance.

 if you're looking for bagpipe lessons, but aren't interested in joining the band, we can help with that too!
 Private instruction can be arranged through the members of the band that offer lessons.
 Please contact the pipe major with any questions or if you wish to attend lessons or a rehearsal.